UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do solar thermal systems work on cloudy days?

-Yes, solar thermal collectors can utilize diffuse light to heat water, although their output will be reduced compared to a sunny day.
-Because of this, almost all systems are installed with a backup heater (electric or gas) to ensure you have hot water during extended periods of heavy cloud cover or rain.
+Yes, solar thermal collectors can utilize diffuse light to heat water, although their overall output will be slightly reduced compared to a brilliantly sunny day.
+Evacuated tube collectors are particularly effective in overcast conditions.
+To ensure a continuous hot water supply during extended poor weather, almost all systems are installed with a conventional electric or gas backup heater.

 What happens if the water gets too hot in the summer?